 Millennials are also gravitating away from hot coffee toward canned cold brew and nitrogen-infused beverages.
-The can form is convenient for an on-the-go consumer, while different flavors and styles offer a range of options for choosy customers.
+The can format is convenient for on-the-go consumers, while different flavors and styles offer a range of options for choosy customers.

 Environmentally conscious millennials are also taking a much more active interest in how and where their coffee is grown, and that’s influencing their buying decisions.
 Many Gen Y consumers are at least somewhat knowledgeable about their coffee, favoring brands committed to fair trade and environmentally sustainable growing practices.

-With the ever-increasing amount of choice in the coffee space, manufacturers need to look to differentiate their offerings if they want to attract millennial attention — and they have a wide range of strategies to do so, from adding additional caffeine, promoting ethical or sustainable sourcing, or even experimenting with new ingredients like protein powder, nootropics, or CBD.
+With the ever-increasing amount of choice in the coffee space, manufacturers need to look to differentiate their offerings if they want to attract millennial attention — and they have a wide range of strategies to do so, from adding additional caffeine to promoting ethical or sustainable sourcing to experimenting with new ingredients like protein powder, nootropics, and CBD.

 CONVENIENCE-SEEKING MILLENNIALS ARE DRIVING A RENAISSANCE IN THE FROZEN AISLE

-The frozen food sector, which could be worth as much as $290B globally by 2021, has long had something of an image problem.
+The frozen food sector, which is expected to be worth over $400B by 2027, has long had something of an image problem.
 Frozen foods might be convenient, but until recently, they were not typically associated with healthy eating or seen as a desirable alternative to freshly prepared meals.